John Paul is a now retired academic with a background in psychology and philosophy.

 And an early version of the roulette.

-He designed and helped implementing, in Paris, one of the first public transportation systems in Europe.
+He designed and helped implement, in Paris, one of the first public transportation systems in Europe.

 He made significant contributions to projective geometry, beginning in his teens.